ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 one leaves that detector unregistered and nothing else.
 Three keys here used to carry a group and are retired:

-- `captureFailureDetector` covered `CaptureTrackEndedDetector`, `SilentAudioSourceDetector` and the Telemetry `CaptureTrackMutedDetector`; each now reads `captureTrackEndedDetector`, `silentAudioSourceDetector` and `captureTrackMutedDetector`.
+- `captureFailureDetector` covered `CaptureSourceLostDetector`, `SilentAudioSourceDetector` and the Telemetry `CaptureTrackMutedDetector`; each now reads `captureSourceLostDetector`, `silentAudioSourceDetector` and `captureTrackMutedDetector`.
 - `mediaPipelineDetector` covered both stage-boundary classes; they now read `rtpSenderStalledDetector` and `transportDemuxStalledDetector`, each with its own `thresholdInMs`.
-- `videoRecoveryDetector` covered both repair-loop classes; they now read `keyframeStormDetector` and `videoRecoveryFailedDetector`.
+- `videoRecoveryDetector` covered the repair-loop classes; what remains of that group reads `videoRecoveryFailedDetector`.

 Turning a whole boundary group off therefore means naming each of its keys.
 The name-based route still cannot do it at all: lookup by `name` is exact and the